Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

 \subsection{Properties of (pointed) log motivic spaces}

 The purpose of this subsection is to explore several basic properties that are satisfied in the unstable motivic homotopy categories $\inflogH$ and $\inflogHpt$ and their variants.
 Many of the results can be transferred to $\inflogSHS$ and $\inflogSH$ by applying infinite suspension functors.
-For the sake of exposition, we will restrict in this section to the case where the topology $\tau$ on $\lSch$ used to construct our categories is the dividing Nisnevich topology, unless explicitly stated.

-\begin{notat} Let $\infC$ be a symmetric monoidal pointed $\infty$-category with small colimits.
-Fix a symmetric monoidal functor